 top of "Art & Music" section top of page

-For some suggested books for general reading on a range of science topics, see my page Books: Suggestions for general reading.
+For some suggested books for general reading on a range of science topics, see my page Books: Suggestions for general science reading.

 To find a library that has a book you want, try WorldCat.
-They claim "Over 1 billion items in more than 10,000 libraries worldwide". http://www.worldcat.org/.
+They claim "Over 1 billion items in more than 10,000 libraries worldwide". https://www.worldcat.org/.

 For information on buying books online, see my Buying books page.